Hepatitis B – Diagnosis, Symptoms, and Treatment

-About 2 billion people in the world have had or currently have hepatitis B infection.
+About 2 billion people in the world have had or currently have a hepatitis B infection.
 Worldwide, approximately 250 million people carry the virus.
 The virus is responsible for about 600,000 deaths each year related to liver disease.
-Rates of infection related complications such as cancer and death have also doubled in the past 10 years.
+Rates of infection-related complications such as cancer and death have also doubled in the past 10 years.
 Healthy individuals have a less than 5% chance of progressing to chronic hepatitis B. These people also have a less than 1% chance of developing liver failure.

 Signs and Symptoms

 Symptoms and signs depend on the time since infection and if a chronic infection is present.
 Acute hepatitis B is often asymptomatic but may produce the following features: